radowtay/Project-1/README.md

 * What countries are represented in the movie dataset, and how often?
     * The first visualization to come from this was incomprehensible, due to the enormous lead the USA had in the dataset.
 After we removed the US, we found the same problem with the UK.
 Removing both the USA and the UK, we were left with a much more readable visualization that showed films from far lesser represented countries.
 France was the lead after the USA and UK.
 Finally, to represent the least-represented, we created a pie chart showing all the countries that only released one film within the dataset.

-### Conclusion

-*We concluded that there is no perfect movie formula according to our dataset.
-However we were intrigued by our findings.

 ## Project Description